-All losses incurred from the 1991 income year onwards and other net losses that weren't limited before 1991 (including any net loss resulting from excess imputation credits) are "other net losses".
-Enter the total of all specified activity net losses and other net losses the estate or trust can bring forward to 2020 in Box 22A.
-Enter the amount the estate or trust has offset against 2020 income in Box 22B.
+All losses incurred from the 1991 income year onwards and other net losses that were not limited before 1991 (including any net loss resulting from excess imputation credits) are "other net losses".

+Enter the total of all specified activity net losses and other net losses the estate or trust can bring forward to 2021 in Box 22A.
+Enter the amount the estate or trust has offset against 2021 income in Box 22B.

-You'll find the amount of net loss the estate or trust has to bring forward on the loss notice we sent you with the 2019 income tax assessment.
-If you don't have a loss notice, call us to obtain the figure.
+You'll find the amount of net loss the estate or trust has to bring forward on the loss notice we sent you with the 2020 income tax assessment.
+If you do not have a loss notice, contact us to obtain the figure.